C3 – Total water use in the Republic of Armenia

 Key messages

-On average, about 26% of freshwater intakes are transit losses.
-2022 losses amounted to 21.1%, with a downward trend.
+On average, about 26% of freshwater abstractions are considered to be transit losses.
+In 2022, losses amounted to 21.1%, with a downward trend.

 Year Transit water losses (million m3) Total use of fresh water (million m3)